2025-03-01 · medications, glp-1, prescription · 11 min read

 - Compared with older prescription weight loss medications, GLP-1 therapies generally produce greater average weight loss but can be more expensive.

-- Compared with bariatric surgery, GLP-1s are less invasive but typically lead to smaller total weight loss.
+- Compared with bariatric surgery, GLP-1s are less invasive but typically lead to smaller total weight loss — our bariatric surgery vs GLP-1 medications guide walks through the trade-offs head to head.

 - Compared with medical weight loss programs, GLP-1s add medication-driven appetite and metabolic support to coaching.